William Rowan Hamilton: Quaternions

 occurred to him; Hamilton then carved this equation using his penknife into the side of the nearby Broom Bridge (which Hamilton called Brougham Bridge).

 The quaternions involved abandoning the commutative law, a radical step for the time.
 In the context of this prototype geometric algebra, Hamilton also introduced the cross and dot products of vector algebra, the quaternion product being the cross product minus the dot product as scalar.
 Hamilton also described a quaternion as an ordered four-element multiple of real numbers, and described the first element as the "scalar" part, and the remaining three as the "vector" part.
 He coined the neologisms "tensor" and "scalar", and was the first to use the word "vector" in the modern sense.

 Other mathematical works

-Hamilton looked into the solution of the quintic in the theory of equations, examining of the results arrived at by Niels Henrik Abel, George Jerrard and others in their researches.
+Hamilton looked into the solution of the quintic in the theory of equations, examining the results arrived at by Niels Henrik Abel, George Jerrard and others in their respective research.
 There is Hamilton's paper on fluctuating functions in Fourier analysis, and the invention of the hodograph.
-Of his investigations into the solutions, especially by numerical approximation, of certain classes of physically-important differential equations, only parts were published, at intervals, in the Philosophical Magazine.
+Of his investigations into the solutions, especially by numerical approximation, of certain classes of physically important differential equations, only parts were published, at intervals, in the Philosophical Magazine.

-Hamilton also introduced the icosian game or Hamilton's puzzle.
+Hamilton also introduced the icosian game or Hamilton's puzzle in 1856.
 It is based on the concept of a Hamiltonian path in graph theory.